 More information about the building and history of All Saints Chapel can be found in Graffham: Memories, Articles, Photos (2015) ed.
 Mary Butterworth and Diana White, obtainable through the internet.

 All Saints Chapel and Cottages are owned and managed by the All Saints Trust, Registered Charity 215467 and not St Giles Church or the Graffham PCC.
 All queries about the Chapel building, grounds and housing should be addressed to the All Saints Trustees.
-See Contact Us: Alphabetical List for contact details of the All Saints Trustees.
+See Who’s Who for contact email.

 WORSHIP IN THE CHAPEL

 All Saints Chapel is a precious spiritual facility for our village and our parish continues to explore how to use it positively for worship.
 Normally it is open daily for prayer and reflection, Book of Common Prayer Evensong is offered on the second and fourth Sundays of each month at 6pm and Morning Prayer is said in the Chapel on weekdays at 8am.
-The offering of an ecumenical Taize service is being explored, on the third Saturday of the month at 4pm.
+An ecumenical Taize service takes place on the third Saturday of the month at 4pm.
 At present Coronavirus restrictions prevent this exercise of worship however.
 We hope it will not be long before services resume.